|Dr John Brothers||Honorary Professor of Practice|

 Honorary Professor of Practice

-In January 2017, Rebecca was awarded the Barrington Medal by the Statistical and Social Inquiry Society of Ireland.
-The Medal recognises 'promising new researchers in the economic and social sciences in Ireland'.
+Rebecca earned a PhD in Economics from University College Dublin in 2016.
+In 2017, she was awarded the Barrington Medal by the Statistical and Social Inquiry Society of Ireland, which recognises ‘promising new researchers in the economic and social sciences in Ireland’.
+Since 2019, she is Secretary of the Economic and Social History Society of Ireland.